 - 2022-23 base lot (including reduced cost), Flex, UW Disabled, park and ride, and business alternate permits require an application.
-Apply by June 10 for early consideration; applications will also be accepted between late July and mid-August.
+Apply by June 10 for early consideration; applications will also be accepted July 21-August 3 and later in August.
 Apply by August 16 to increase your chances of receiving a parking permit offer by September 1.

 - 2022-23 department limited, department service, and vendor permit applications open the week of May 23.
 The priority deadline is June 24.

 - 2022-23 employee bus passes, afternoon, night, moped, and motorcycle permits will be available to purchase starting August 1.
 There is no application process for these products.
 Purchases can be made online in the eBusiness purchasing portal and/or in person, depending on the product.

 - Semester permits valid between September 1 – December 31 will be available for in-person purchase for eligible customers starting August 16.

 Transportation Services processes applications during the summer and approximately every two weeks during the academic year.

 If you are applying for a base lot (including reduced cost), Flex, UW Disabled, park and ride, or business alternate permit, please apply by August 16 to maximize your chance of receiving a permit offer before September 1.

 Parking offer assignment letters will be emailed late in the week of July 18 to those who submitted a 2022–23 parking application before June 10.
 Those who want to accept and purchase their offers must do so by August 2.
 The second 2022-23 parking application period is scheduled for July 21–August 3 and another round of parking offers will be emailed by August 8 with an acceptance due date of August 16.
 The third application period has a submission deadline of August 16.